shambhavits16/dashboard-assignment/README.md

 4. Order Page:
    - Hover Effects: Subtle scaling and shadow changes were created to indicate interactivity for list items.
    - Loading Effects: Implemented a shimmer effect for list items while data is being fetched.
+   - **The Order List page includes advanced features such as pagination and search, enabling users to effortlessly browse and filter through orders.**
+   - **Added a download pdf button to download order list pdf, this enhances the experience of users as they can easily download order data.**

 The key to success was keeping these animations light and quick, typically lasting between 200-300 milliseconds.
 I used a combination of CSS transitions and keyframe animations, leveraging React's state management to trigger them at appropriate times.

 This approach resulted in a modern and responsive dashboard, with just enough movement to enhance the user experience without becoming distracting.
 The subtle animations provide valuable visual feedback, making the interface feel more intuitive and alive.